baraschi/Twitter_Sentiment_Analysis/README.md

 * data_cleaning.py - methods used for data cleaning
 * data_exploration.py - methods used to explore the data, like exctracting and countring hashtags
 * data_loading.py - methods used for data loading and DataFrame creation
-* prediction.py - methods to classify (BoW, TD-IDF) as well as to create the submission csv.
+* prediction.py - methods to classify (BoW, TD-IDF), to cross-validate and to create the submission csv.
 * run.py - main class, uses above functions to generate best available submission.
 * Run_All_Combinations.ipynb - notebook we used to find best parameter combinations and to generate plots
 * Data_Exploration.ipynb - notebook we used to explore the data to find out what cleaning methods we needed to apply